harness/developer-hub/docs/infra-as-code-management/terraform-backend/init-configuration.md

 In this example, the backend configuration is left empty, allowing us to supply the values using environment variables during the `terraform init` command.

-## Setting Environment Variables
+## Set environment variables
-The environment variables used to configure the backend can be set in various ways, such as directly in the terminal or through CI/CD pipelines.
+You can set the environment variables used to configure the backend in various ways, such as directly in the terminal or through Infrastructure pipelines.
 Here are the variables corresponding to the partial configuration:

 :::important
-To set up an environment variable that population the terraform backend configuration as part of the `terraform init -backend-config` command, for example:

-`terraform init -backend-config="bucket=sample_s3_bucket" -backend-config="key=terraform.tfstate" -backend-config="region=us-east-1"`

-You must name your variables in the following format:
+To set up an environment variable that populates the terraform backend configuration as part of the `terraform init -backend-config` command (for example: `terraform init -backend-config="bucket=sample_s3_bucket" -backend-config="key=terraform.tfstate" -backend-config="region=us-east-1"`), you must name your variables in the following format:

 `PLUGIN_PLUGIN_INIT_BACKEND_CONFIG_` followed by a unique identifier to distinguish your variable.
 :::

-When initializing an AWS S3 bucket for example, and passing the `bucket`, `key` and `region` parameters, Harness recommends naming your variables similar to the following:
+When initializing an AWS S3 bucket for example, and passing the `bucket`, `key`, and `region` parameters, Harness recommends naming your variables similar to the following:

 - `PLUGIN_INIT_BACKEND_CONFIG_BUCKET`
 - `PLUGIN_INIT_BACKEND_CONFIG_KEY`
 - `PLUGIN_INIT_BACKEND_CONFIG_REGION`

-## Adding New Environment Variables
+## Add new environment variables
 To add new environment variables, follow these steps:

 <Tabs>